alexch/ruby_notes/ruby-basics/arrays.md

 ### one-based indexing?

 # Zero Is Better Than One

+* If you use 0-based indexing
+  * and you always use less than, not <=
+  * then you never have to add or subtract one
+  * so you have less change of an off-by-one error

 * Think of the index as pointing to the **space between** items

 ![array indexing](array_indexing.png)